HomeSmartMesh/website-hugo/content/_index.md

 ✅ A simpler, more efficient alternative to Z-x, BL-x, Thread, standard RF protocols.

-✅ Open source SW is provided for off the shelf nRF SoC tags and dongles.
+✅ Custom HW but also SW for nRF SoC tags and dongles on the market.
 <--->
 ## ESP32

 {{< figure src="/images/espressif.png" height=100 >}}
 {{< my_button href="/docs/microcontrollers/esp32/" text="ESP32 Boards" >}}

-✅ wifi MQTT with json payload
+✅ samples code with wifi MQTT json payload

 ✅ filesystem with json config

 ✅ MQTT Timer camera, e-ink, remote control,...
 <--->
+## Discord server
+An [invitation](https://discord.gg/57cZapWHkC) to talk and chat with live suggestions and feedback

+{{< discord id="780126809671991328" >}}

+<--->
 ## Zigbee
 {{< figure src="/images/zigbee.png" height=100 >}}
 {{< my_button href="docs/networks/zigbee/" text="Zigbee Doc" >}}
-✅ Mesh, wider range, reliable compared to wifi

-✅ Low Power

-❌ difficult pairing and attributes discovery unreliable
+✅ Showcase of all used devices and their integration

+✅ References for deeper dive in the Zigbee standard

+✅ References for DIY coordinators and software

 <--->
 ## Thread
 {{< figure src="/images/threadgrouplogo.ico" height=100 >}}